 You can purchase a variety of filters to use with this mask; each filter is designed for different needs.
 Spray paint application, asbestos removal or contact with pesticides will require that you have the proper filter to be fully protected when wearing this respirator.

 With no cooling features, this mask can get very hot, very quickly.
-It filters great, but is best to wear in cooler temperatures or for shorter periods of time.
+It filters great, but is good to wear in cooler temperatures or for shorter periods of time.

 What I did, I ordered a full box of twelve of these P100 filters just like the large pink filters (reviewed below) but they’re fully enclosed inside hard plastic and you can see inside there’s like a pleated filter in there.